Alarm.com (NASDAQ:ALRM) Releases FY 2021 Earnings Guidance

 Alarm.com (NASDAQ:ALRM) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.870-$1.880 for the period, compared to the Thomson Reuters consensus estimate of $1.790.
 The company issued revenue guidance of $721.70 million-$731.90 million, compared to the consensus revenue estimate of $713.91 million.

-Several research analysts have commented on the company.
-Maxim Group reaffirmed a buy rating and issued a $120.00 price target on shares of Alarm.com in a research report on Friday, August 6th.
-Roth Capital lifted their price target on Alarm.com from $110.00 to $115.00 and gave the stock a buy rating in a research report on Friday, August 6th.
-Zacks Investment Research downgraded Alarm.com from a strong-buy rating to a hold rating in a research report on Wednesday, October 6th.
-Barclays lifted their price target on Alarm.com from $100.00 to $105.00 and gave the stock an equal weight rating in a research report on Friday, August 6th.
-Finally, William Blair reaffirmed a hold rating on shares of Alarm.com in a research report on Friday, August 6th.
-Four analysts have rated the stock with a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of Buy and an average price target of $107.86.
+A number of research firms have weighed in on ALRM.
+Zacks Investment Research cut shares of Alarm.com from a strong-buy rating to a hold rating in a research note on Wednesday, October 6th.
+Roth Capital upped their price target on shares of Alarm.com from $110.00 to $115.00 and gave the company a buy rating in a research report on Friday, August 6th.
+Raymond James upped their price objective on shares of Alarm.com from $115.00 to $120.00 and gave the stock a strong-buy rating in a research report on Friday, August 6th.
+Barclays upped their price objective on shares of Alarm.com from $100.00 to $105.00 and gave the stock an equal weight rating in a research report on Friday, August 6th.
+Finally, Maxim Group reaffirmed a buy rating and issued a $120.00 price objective on shares of Alarm.com in a research report on Friday, August 6th.
+Four equities research analysts have rated the stock with a hold rating, three have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $107.86.

-In other Alarm.com news, CEO Stephen Trundle sold 25,000 shares of the company’s stock in a transaction dated Thursday, August 19th.
-The shares were sold at an average price of $77.24, for a total value of $1,931,000.00.
-Following the transaction, the chief executive officer now directly owns 290,616 shares in the company, valued at approximately $22,447,179.84.
+In related news, CEO Stephen Trundle sold 25,000 shares of the company’s stock in a transaction on Thursday, August 19th.
+The shares were sold at an average price of $77.24, for a total transaction of $1,931,000.00.
+Following the sale, the chief executive officer now owns 290,616 shares of the company’s stock, valued at $22,447,179.84.
 The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO Steve Valenzuela sold 1,667 shares of the company’s stock in a transaction dated Tuesday, August 31st.
+Also, CFO Steve Valenzuela sold 1,667 shares of the stock in a transaction on Tuesday, August 31st.
 The shares were sold at an average price of $83.49, for a total transaction of $139,177.83.
 The disclosure for this sale can be found here.
-Insiders sold a total of 53,167 shares of company stock worth $4,137,888 over the last quarter.
-Insiders own 6.70% of the company’s stock.
+Insiders sold 53,167 shares of company stock valued at $4,137,888 over the last ninety days.
+Corporate insiders own 6.70% of the company’s stock.

 About Alarm.com